 Hand make, hand deliver

 There’s nothing wrong with making your Christmas gifts.
 The personal touch is something we don’t see very much any more but it can mean more than you know.
-Create Christmas crafts with your toddlers and use your hobby of sewing or baking to make unique presents.
+Create Christmas crafts with your toddlers and use your hobby of sewing or baking to make unique presents – this Christmas rocky road makes a fabulous gift.
 Hand deliver your Christmas cards to save money on stamps.
 If the recipient spots you walking up the drive, you might even get invited in for a brew!

 Buy On Boxing Day